Better Me

 1. Immobilize your shoulder.
 Use a handkerchief or any makeshift support to stabilize your arm until you get to the hospital or urgent care.
 You can ice it to reduce swelling.

 2. Seek medical care.
-Know where your nearest urgent care and emergency department are located.
+Know where your nearest urgent care and emergency room are located.
 A health care provider will attempt to relocate the shoulder without doing further damage.

 3. Rest and recover.
 Limit motion to allow your shoulder to heal.